UNITED STATES HISTORY

 shot (and buried) Ferguson on top of Kings Mountain.

-*After this, Cornwallis had to turn back towards the coast and
+*After these defeats, Cornwallis had to turn back towards the

 Crown.
-Some consider Kings Mountain the turning point of the
+Some consider Kings Mountain and Cowpens to be the

 *There were other battles in the south as the British General